yaydede/Yigit_Aydede/index.md

 ***
 ![me](https://raw.githack.com/yaydede/Yigit_Aydede/main/Me.png)

 I am a professor in the Department of Economics at [Saint Mary's University](https://smu.ca) in beautiful Halifax.
 Although most of my research is in the field of population economics, my current focus is on genomics, unconventional data, chronic disease surveillance systems, and machine learning.
 I teach data analytics courses at undergraduate and graduate levels.
-This Github page summarizes all my work including chapters from my never ending book, Machine Learning, my blogs about anything "useful", and my teaching.
+This Github page summarizes all my work including a draft version my book, [Tool Shed](https://yaydede.github.io/ToolShed/), my blogs about anything "useful", and my teaching.

-- Currently, I am a visiting professor at Free University of Bozen - Bolzano ([UniBZ](https://www.unibz.it)).
 - Starting July 1 in 2021, I am appointed to [Sobey Professorship in Economics](https://www.smu.ca/academics/sobey/sobey-professorships-and-chairs.html) for 5 years.
+- I just finished my one year term as a visiting professor at Free University of Bozen - Bolzano ([UniBZ](https://www.unibz.it)).
-- I am a founder member of [Research Portal on Machine Learning for Social and Health Policies](https://sites.google.com/view/mlportal/home), where, in collaboration with one of my colleagues, I have organized a 3-day online [Summer School](https://sites.google.com/view/mlportal/online-events?authuser=0), **Machine Learning for Economists and Applied Social Scientists**, between  July 20 and 22, followed by a 2-day [Webinar](https://sites.google.com/view/mlportal/online-events/webinar-series?authuser=0) series.
-More than 60 faculty and researchers attended these fee-based online lectures and more than 260 participants registered for the 2-day long webinar.
+- I am a founder member of [Research Portal on Machine Learning for Social and Health Policies](https://sites.google.com/view/mlportal/home), where, in collaboration with one of my colleagues, we orginize scintific events.
+I have organized a 3-day online [Summer School](https://sites.google.com/view/mlportal/online-events?authuser=0), **Machine Learning for Economists and Applied Social Scientists**, followed by a 2-day [Webinar](https://sites.google.com/view/mlportal/online-events/webinar-series?authuser=0) series.
+More than 60 faculty and researchers attended these fee-based online lectures and more than 260 participants registered for the 2-day long webinar in 2020.
+- We just finished (24-25 August 2022) our **1st Workshop of Applied Microeconomics**.
+The program could be found [here](https://sites.google.com/view/mlportal/online-events/1st-workshop-of-applied-microeconomics?authuser=0)
-- I am also the principal investigator of a team selected to the [Nova Scotia COVID19 Research Coalition](https://researchns.ca/2020/05/26/using-machine-learning-to-predict-viral-transmission-rates-in-halifax/).
-- Currently, I am serving at [Reimagining the Future for Nova Scotians](https://www.dal.ca/faculty/management/news-events/reimagine-ns.html) where academic and community experts are put together with access to the best research and data available and see what opportunities are possible for Nova Scotia.
+- As many other researchers, I've also worked on COVID-19.
+I've just finished a project (as a PI) selected to the [Nova Scotia COVID19 Research Coalition](https://researchns.ca/2020/05/26/using-machine-learning-to-predict-viral-transmission-rates-in-halifax/).
+I've also served at [Reimagining the Future for Nova Scotians](https://www.dal.ca/faculty/management/news-events/reimagine-ns.html) where academic and community experts are put together to see what opportunities are possible for Nova Scotia.
 - I have developed and taught a course, [Introduction to Applied Machine Learning with R](https://raw.githack.com/yaydede/Teaching/main/MLPoster.pdf) in Winter 2020.
 It is the first and only machine learning course in the [Sobey School of Business](https://www.smu.ca/academics/sobey/) that also has programming Labs.
-Moreover, I am at the program development committee of Master of Business Analytics (MBAN), where I will teach "MBAN 5610 Artificial Intelligence & Machine Learning".
+Moreover, I will also be teaching "MBAN 5610 Artificial Intelligence & Machine Learning" at the new Master of Business Analytics (MBAN) program in March 2023.
 - I present and dissaminate my work using unconventional data and the latest methods in Machine Learning here in my blog post series.
 (See CBC NEWS - [How well have Canadians complied with COVID-19 restrictions?
 New data offers a glimpse](https://www.cbc.ca/news/canada/mobility-covid-restrictions-compliance-1.5956947))

 ## CV